 Her speaking engagements across the Southeast and Nationwide have included:

 She is an active member of the Independent Educational Consultants Association (IECA), the American Counseling Association (ACA), Learning Disabilities Association of Georgia (LDAG) and the Licensed Professional Counselors Association-Georgia Chapter (LPCA).
-She sits on the Advisory Board of Saving Teens in Crisis, a not-for-profit organization designed specifically for assisting trouble teens and their families (www.savingteens.org).
-Her professional affiliations are with the National Association of Therapeutic Schools and Programs (NATSAP), Children and Adults with Attention Deficit/Hyperactivity Disorder (CHADD), Small Boarding School Association (SBSA), the Independent Schools and Programs Alliance (ISPA) and numerous Parent Teacher Associations throughout Georgia (PTA).
+She sits on the advisory board of Choose Mental Health (www.choosementalhealth.org), a not-for-profit organization designed specifically for connecting children and families to mental health resources.
+She is a past advisory board member of Saving Teens in Crisis (www.savingteens.org).
+Her professional affiliations are with the National Association of Therapeutic Schools and Programs (NATSAP), Small Boarding School Association (SBSA), and numerous Parent Teacher Associations throughout Georgia (PTA).

 After graduating from Princeton University with a B.A. in English and American studies, Sara Eden worked as a research assistant doing depression research at NewYork-Presbyterian/Weill Cornell Medical Center.
 Her exposure to the field of mental health led her to move from New York City to Austin to attend the University of Texas where she pursued a master’s degree in social work.
 She earned a Robert Lee Sutherland Scholarship in Mental Health and Social Policy and was a member of Phi Alpha Honor Society (a national honor society for social work students).